 The typical Hawaiian is taxed at a rate of 0.26% for property, a maximum of 11.00% for income and up to 4.17% for sales.
 Compared to the national averages Hawaii earns a score of good 👍 for property taxes, poor 👎 for income taxes and good 👍 for combined local and state sales tax.
 Quick links to regions of Hawaii with predicted increasing and decreasing valuations.

-Review the Geographical, Political and Spiritual Regions of Hawaii
+Review the Geographical, Political and Spiritual Attributes of Hawaii

 Hawaii has approximately 1,428,683 residents.
 A common term for people in Hawaii is "Hawaiian".
 Within this population there are around 18,019 births and 12,303 deaths per year.
 Approximately 67.2% of this population speaks English exclusively.
 Conversely, 0.1% of this population has no verbal English skill.
 On average, real estate listings in Hawaii are on the market for 90 days.
 The Market Health Index for Hawaii is 8.24.
 Honolulu is the wealthiest of all counties in Hawaii.
 The least wealthy of all counties in Hawaii is Hawaii.